nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Add Commands
 #### Adding a buyer to the database: `addbuyer`

-Adds a buyer to the database with relevant buyer information<br>
+Adds a buyer to the database with relevant buyer information.<br>
 Syntax: `addbuyer -n NAME -ph PHONE -e EMAIL -a address [-r PRICE RANGE] [-c CHARACTERISTICS] [-pr PRIORITY<HIGH, NORMAL, LOW>]`

 The `-n` flag indicates the buyer's name.<br>